collaborativebioinformatics/VariantSurvival/README.md

 ## Methods

-As depicted in Figure ??, VariantSurvival requires three types of input data: a neurological disease, treatment group meta data and an annotated multi-sample VCF file of the study group.
+As depicted in Figure1, VariantSurvival requires three types of input data: a neurological disease, treatment group meta data and an annotated multi-sample VCF file of the study group.
 As a first input, the user has to select from a list of neurological diseases.
 Following this selection, VariantSurvival curates a list of genes that are known to be associated with the selected disease.
 Additionally, VariantSurvival suggests SV calling methods that are beneficial to identify variants known to be present in the curated gene list. \
 The second input is a set of all annotated structural variants from the study group.
 VariantSurvival requires a multi-sample VCF file (short “VCF file” from here) where each variant record was annotated with gene identifiers according to the Ensembl (ref) database.
 From the VCF file, a tally is created of all variant records that match the selected gene.
 Provided that the matching results in a non-empty set of SVs, the workflow continues with the group labeling.
 The third input are the study group labels.
 Each patient within the tally is categorized with the study group label.
 The final labeled tally provides the input data for the survival analysis (ref).
 Here, VariantSurvival computes the cox regression (ref) to determine the difference in survival between the placebo and drug study group using the structural variant counts as covariates in the cox regression model. \
 The green box of the pipeline in Figure 1 shows a generic predecessor workflow in order to create the second input for VariantSurvival.
 This predecessor workflow is not implemented in VariantSurvival.
 Supplementary section ?? provides recommendations and details about how to generate the required input formats for VariantSurvival.

 ##  Flowchart